mihailthebuilder/crypto-research/README.md

 VT is, in my view, the best proxy for a globally-diversified portfolio of equities.
 Combining BND and IGOV (weighed equally) represents the best compromise for an equivalent in the bonds market.
 Vanguard's BNDX is actually a more suitable complement to BND, but its inception date is 4 Jun 2013, which would've meant losing two years of data.

 I placed all the historical price data in a single pandas DataFrame, then calculated the rolling 12-month logarithmic returns.

+### Bitcoin's correlation with traditional assets

-I used panda's `corr` method to get the correlation matrix and produced the chart with seaborn.
+I used pandas' `corr` method to get the correlation matrix and produced the chart with seaborn.

 ![correlation matrix](btc-corr.png)

 The results show a somewhat higher correlation between Bitcoin and equities compared to the ARK paper.
 But it's still sufficiently small to allow for potential diversification benefits.
 The Bitcoin/bonds correlation paints a similar story.

+### Replicating the research

+See the [btc.ipynb](./btc.ipynb) Jupyter notebook.

-### Other topics to cover
+## Other topics to cover

 - [ ] how correlation changes over time
 - [ ] index development

-## Database setup